 1. Choose an oversized artwork for maximum impact

-Don’t reserve standout art for a living room; a large-scale piece, or several, will bring drama and impact to an otherwise simple scheme.
+Don’t reserve standout art for a living room; a large-scale piece, or several, will bring drama and impact to an otherwise simple master bedroom scheme.
 It needn’t be a bank-breaker, either.
 Here, the key piece is a print of The Bather by Jean-Auguste-Dominique Ingres that has been blown up to make it the focal point of the room.

-One design trend to take note of is the rise of decorative scenic wallpapers and wall art panels.
+One design trend to take note of is the rise of decorative scenic bedroom wallpaper ideas and wall art panels.
 These can be interpreted in many ways, from abstract patterns to lively florals.
 Be wary of the feature wall, and instead take a maximalist approach and cover all four aspects.
 This monochromatic jungle mural evokes faraway shores.

-This green velvet headboard wraps around fitted shelves, adding colour, glamour and drama.
+This green velvet headboard wraps around fitted shelves, adding color, glamour, and drama.
 Low hanging pendant lamps on either side offer an out-of-the-box approach to bedside reading lights.